Hose, Tubing & Fluid Conveyance Products calculator

 • Use it when planning production from a specific coil or spool to confirm whether available material covers the order.

-• Estimates good assemblies or cut pieces from a coil or spool after accounting for uptime and first-pass yield.
+• It computes the number of good hose assemblies obtainable from a single coil or spool after applying equipment uptime and first-pass yield to the gross cut count.

 Formula used